FREE SHIPPING FOR ORDERS OVER $199

 Whatever lays behind the waving, meandering forms of the Aalto collection, it continues to capture the eyes and hearts of Scandinavian design lovers all over the world.
 This sculpted piece of glass is an engineering feat all its own.
 Even today seven Iittala craftsmen, 12 different processes and over 30 hours of work are required to produce a single vase.

-Photography: Angeliqa Daldorph, Elof Martinsson, @red_j_story, Iittala
+Photography: Angeliqa Daldorph, Elof Martinsson, Iittala